WinVector/Examples/LogisticOmit/margin_recovery.md

 `test_vec`!

-The range of recovered solutions to the (unknown to either experimenter!) original data distribution details can be seen below.
+The range of recovered solutions to the (unknown to either experimenter!) original data distribution details can be seen below as the `recovered_*` columns.

 <table>
 <thead>